 Zero Emissions Squared: Safe and Healthy Schools – awarded $150,000 in FY13 to disrupt the school bus transportation by converting a used diesel bus to become a solar-fueled electric vehicle.
 As a result of this grant, Breathe California developed the necessary infrastructure to negotiate a contract with private, for-profit entities allowing for shares in the company, developing a new revenue stream.

 Public Square – awarded $75,000 in FY14 to pilot test an online tool that will create a new system of public engagement targeting individuals who are traditionally not included (i.e. renters, youth, families, local workers and people of color living on the economic margins) in the land-use planning process in the City of Mountain View.
+As a result of this grant, over 2,500 people participated by sharing their ideas for making their neighborhoods a stronger and healthier place.

 TECHNICAL ASSISTANCE GRANTS